 - Verified Biometric Residence Permit (BRP) / Copy of the Entry Clearance Visa (Document) if available

 NOTE: As the Markfield Institute is a private organisations, overseas students are not eligible to work in the UK.
-They are also not permitted to bring with them any of their dependants.
+They are also not permitted to bring with them any of their dependents.

-Once all the above documents have been received, MIHE will contact you to arrange a Skype interview.
+Once all the above documents have been received, MIHE will contact you to arrange an online interview.
 If you are successful, the next step will be to issue a CAS letter so you can apply for your visa.
 In order for MIHE to issue the CAS letter, the following is required:

 - Tuition Fees paid in full

 - Bank Statement showing required maintenance funds (you should ensure that money is in your bank account for the last 28 days or more).
 You will need to show that you have sufficient ‘maintenance’ funds for your stay in the UK to a maximum of 9 months of funds, even if your course is longer.
 This is to cover living expenses whilst you are studying.
 As the Markfield campus is outside London, you will have to show £1,015 per month of your course for a maximum of 9 months (£9,135).